Biosimilars and Biologics

 9. Does biosimilar competition impact the reimbursement policy of the originator reference products?

-As described in question 8 above, the DKMA decides on the reimbursement status of medicinal products, and also determines whether to establish substitution groups (please see question 11 below).
-For medicinal products within a substitution/ reimbursement group, the applicable reimbursement price will be the price of the cheapest medicinal products in the group.
+As described in question 8 above, the DKMA decides on the reimbursement status of medicinal products, and also determines whether to establish substitution groups.
+For medicinal products within a substitution/reimbursement group, the applicable reimbursement price will be the price of the cheapest medicinal products in the group.
 The purpose of the system is to encourage patients to purchase the most inexpensive medicinal product available.

 Therefore, if the DKMA establishes a substitution group for certain biological medicinal products, and the cheaper biosimilars are entered into this group, then this would most likely influence the price of the reference biological medicinal product.
 However, as described in question 11 below, there is not a clear-cut policy on substitution of biological medicinal products under Danish law.

 10. What is the legal framework for biosimilar medicines prescribing (clinical decision maker) and dispensing (pharmacy level, hospital or retail)?
 Is this any different to the requirements for the original Biologics drug?

 In Denmark, a pharmacy must always offer the cheapest “synonymous” medicinal product to the patient, unless the patient’s physician has indicated otherwise on the patient’s prescription.

 However, physicians have discretion to prescribe the biologic or biosimilar versions of medicinal products, and, as described in further detail in question 11 below, there is no clear-cut Danish regulation regarding substitution of biologics and biosimilar medicinal products.
 Therefore, pharmacists are as a starting point not permitted to switch patients from biologics to biosimilar medicinal products.